google/cctz/README.md

 # These concepts in CCTZ

-An *absolute* time is represented by a `cctz::time_point`.
+* An *absolute* time is represented by any `std::chrono::time_point` defined on the `std::chrono::system_clock`.
-A *civil* time is represented by a `cctz::Breakdown`, or even separate integers.
+* A *civil* time is represented by a `cctz::Breakdown`, or even separate integers.
-A *time zone* is represented by a `cctz::TimeZone`.
+* A *time zone* is represented by a `cctz::TimeZone`.

-See the [cctz.h](https://github.com/google/cctz/blob/master/src/cctz.h) header file for more details.
+For more information, see the full API and documentation are described in the header [cctz.h](https://github.com/google/cctz/blob/master/src/cctz.h).